duckdb/pg_duckdb/README.md

 ## Features

-* `SELECT` queries are optimistically executed by DuckDB; if DuckDB cannot support the query for any reason, execution falls back to Postgres.
+* `SELECT` queries are executed by the DuckDB engine and can directly read Postgres tables.
+* If DuckDB cannot support the query for any reason, execution falls back to Postgres.
 * Able to read [data types][datatypes] that exist in both Postgres and DuckDB.
 The following data types are supported: numeric, character, binary, date/time, boolean, uuid, json, and arrays (see "Limitations").